 Despite the clever approach of combining baccarat with Pai Gow Poker, and favorable game conditions for the player, the game simply failed to generate the consistent customer base needed to warrant further placements in brick and mortar casinos outside of Seattle.

-The online casino industry also passed, and while dozens of other table games were being developed for play over the internet, Asian Stud was never licensed by a software developer or client casino.
+The online poker industry also passed, and while dozens of other table games were being developed for play over the internet, Asian Stud was never licensed by a software developer or client casino.

 Strategic Considerations for Asian Stud